dhyeythumar/web-push-notifications/design-n-development.md

         -   Provides key-value datastore which is also globally available
     -   `Cons:`
         -   Only 10ms of CPU time per request (free tier) 😥

+<p align="center">&bull; &bull; &bull;</p>

+## Problems and Scope of Improvement

+**Problems that one can face with this setup**

+-   Making MongoDB Atlas connections faster, serverless friendly & avoiding downtime due to the limited number of connections.
+-   Avoiding cold start of vercel functions (I have observed the cold start time of approximately 2 seconds)

+**A potential solution to the above problems**

+-   Implementation of connection pooler for MongoDB Atlas which, provides the following advantages:
+    -   Reduces connection overheads
+    -   Improves overall system performance
+    -   Helps in reusing open connections
+    -   Reduces stress on DB cluster